Taking A “What Type Of Therapy Do I Need?” Quiz (UK)

 Several organizations offer online quizzes that may orient people toward appropriate types of therapy for their circumstances.
 One such quiz can be found through Therapy Finders, which also offers information about various therapy types.
 This organization provides a brief quiz with multiple-choice questions that ask about how the person prefers to express themselves and how they tend to approach challenges in life.

 Another quiz that may help people identify some suitable options for therapy approaches can be found on ProProfs.com.
-Users can answer a series of 10 questions about emotion regulation, mental health diagnoses, behavioral challenges, functioning in daily life, and other topics.
+Users can answer a series of 10 questions about emotion regulation, mental health diagnoses, behavioural challenges, functioning in daily life, and other topics.
 These results may help guide individuals toward a type of therapy that might be a good match for their personality and mental health needs.

-Cognitive behavioral therapy (CBT) for mental health
+Cognitive behavioural therapy (CBT) for mental health

 Acceptance and commitment therapy (ACT)